vbianchi/Mentori/README.md

 # AI Agent UI Clone & LangChain Backend

-This project is a functional clone of the user interface for an AI agent system, inspired by a screenshot of Manus AI.
+This project is a functional clone of the user interface for an AI assistant system, inspired by a screenshot of Manus AI.
 It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend powered by **LangChain** to create a basic AI agent.
-The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (Shell, Web Search, Web Reader, File Read/Write, Package Installer, Python REPL) to perform actions.
+The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (Shell, Web Search, Web Reader, File Read/Write, Package Installer, Python REPL, **PubMed Search**) to perform actions.
 The UI supports task management, chat history persistence via a local database, and displays generated artifacts (images, text files) in the monitor panel.

 ## Features